COxRIPMIZO/School-Management-System/README.md

 Mysql server - username - root is neccessary password - root neccessary I uploaded the database file also so u can just download and import them in mysql database thats it

-Tomcat server -   so this is used for running of our web application u cant also used glassfish server if u want.
+Tomcat server -   so this is used for running of our web application u can also used glassfish server if u want.